-My parents were dealers in oriental art and antiques, so I was interested in (material) culture from a young age onwards.
+My parents were dealers in East Asian art and antiques, so I was interested in material culture from a young age onwards.
 I eventually studied Archaeology & Prehistory at the VU Amsterdam, where I got my master’s degree in 2005.
 In 2007, I received some funding to support my PhD work.
 My PhD thesis dealt with warfare and society in ancient Greece, from the Late Bronze Age down to the end of the Persian Wars.
 I defended it in March of 2010.
 My thesis is available in Open Access.

 Karwansaray published an edition of my PhD thesis that is geared toward a more general audience, with the title Henchmen of Ares: Warriors and Warfare in Early Greece (2013).
 A year later, my second book was published with Athenaeum-Gennep & Van Polak in Amsterdam: a Dutch book on Greek mythology (2014).
 At Karwansaray, I also helped start the magazine Ancient History.
 I initially helped out a bit on the side with Ancient History before becoming its editor in late 2016.

 In 2017, I left and started the website Ancient World Magazine with a couple of friends.
 The website no longer exists as of 2022, but much of its contents – my own articles as well as many by other contributors – is now archived here.
 In 2017, I also went to work for Primavera Pers, a publishing house in Leiden, to focus on the production of books, including books for high school students, as well as books on cultural history, art, and classics.
 In 2020, I built the website Bad Ancient, which fact-checks claims about the ancient world (run by Dr Owen Rees who coined the #badancient hash tag on Twitter).